-Born Under Fire: Rare Photos From the Dawn of Israel
+Born Under Fire: Rare Photos From the Birth of Israel

 Seven decades ago, in the midst of a civil war and at the tail end of the decades-long British Mandate for Palestine, the state of Israel was born.
 The post-World War II era’s premier powers — the United States and the Soviet Union — recognized the young state at once.
 Official recognition from many other nations took longer; Spain, for example, did not establish diplomatic relations with Israel until 1986.

 Many of Israel’s neighbors, meanwhile, as well as more than a score of other countries around the world, from Afghanistan and Algeria to North Korea, Somalia, Yemen and beyond, have never officially recognized Israel, while others that shared diplomatic relations have, at one time or another, suspended or broken ties completely over the years.

 Thus, in the years since its birth in May 1948, Israel — a country roughly the size of New Hampshire — has arguably played a more salient (and divisive) role in international geopolitics than any other non-superpower on the planet.
 Surrounded by enemies, today and at the hour of its creation, Israel remains what it has to some degree always been: a kind of Rorschach state that assumes myriad shapes for myriad observers — aggressor, defender, usurper, bastion, homeland.